A Family Stay at The Limelight Hotel

 In my article, I lamented that the 126-room hotel was to soon be bought by the Aspen Skiing Company.
 I loved the family aspect of the hotel and hoped it wouldn’t become too corporate.

 Entering the hotel I approached the front desk with trepidation.
-I had forgotten to tell them that not only were we packing the room with our three boys, but we also had our wolf in sheep’s clothing, Muki.
+I had forgotten to tell them that not only were we packing the room with our three boys, but we also had our wolf in sheep’s clothing, our Spanish Water Dog, Muki.

 Since the hotel was full they had to do a little bit of shuffling to get us into a room that was dog specific but they couldn’t have been more gracious, making it clear that dogs were very loved and welcome at the hotel.
 The dogs, and their owners, made for good conversation as they passed by resembling Rod Stewart, The Beatles and even Beyonce.

 In the morning, since the nearby Wagner Park was closed in preparation for the Food and Wine Classic to be held in Aspen, June 15-17, I headed directly over for a hike up Aspen Mountain with Muki.
-That’s the thing about The Limelight, it is in a great location where everything is accessible by foot.
+The Limelight is in a great location where everything is accessible by foot.

 The mountain was so beautiful in the early morning crisp, sunny light I could have hiked forever but not wanting to miss precious family time, Muki and I ran down, passing families hiking straight uphill in flip-flops as they sipped out of their Starbucks coffee cups, their children racing ahead.

-In the afternoons we hung out at the heated pool and the two hot tubs, making friends.
-Visiting with Lacrosse families from Vail and Eagle and with other locals who were having their own staycation, I realized that had I the time to hang out for a while I would have to start a new, anonymous blog.
-But instead of going deeper and possibly getting myself into trouble by being unable to resist telling you the stories, I chose to walk with my boys in the early evening light around the outskirts of Aspen and revisit my favorite trails that I stumbled home on when I lived in the Hunter Creek Condos in my pre-family days…or, a more apropos description would be, my “Single life in Aspen debauchery days “.
+In the afternoons we made friends as we hung out at the heated pool and the two hot tubs.
+Visiting with Lacrosse families from Vail and Eagle, and with other locals who were having their own staycation, I realized that had I the time to hang out for a while I would have to start a new, anonymous blog.
+But instead of going deeper and possibly getting myself into trouble by being unable to resist telling you the stories, I chose to walk with my boys in the early evening light around the outskirts of Aspen and revisit my favorite trails that I stumbled home on when I lived in the Hunter Creek Condos, in my pre-family days…or, a more apropos description would be, my “Single life in Aspen debauchery days “.